Skip to main content

 Know the minimum amount to open a savings account and understand any savings account fees before you get started.

 If you’re looking for a way to safely store your savings while also allowing your money to grow through compound interest, a savings account could be for you.
-Savings accounts are ideal for building an emergency fund and saving for your goals.
+Savings accounts are ideal for things like building an emergency fund and saving for your goals.
 But before you open one for yourself, you’re probably wondering: Does it cost money to open a savings account?
 And if so, how much is it to open a savings account?

 As you evaluate different savings accounts, take note of any initial deposit requirements, minimum balance rules, and potential fees before landing on the right one for you.